GreeningLab/HydDB/README.md

 # HMM (2022 version)

-To identify highly divergent hydrogenases, the HMM profile in this repo can be used with [HMMer](http://hmmer.org/):
+To identify highly divergent hydrogenases, the HMM profiles in this repo can be used with [HMMER](http://hmmer.org/):

 ```bash
 # search profile against a database